hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 aclocal
 ```

-## All in one script
+## Automated all-in-one script

+**Status:** This has been tested on Ubuntu 12.04 and 14.04 and is known to work as of 2015-02-02.

 The latest version can always be found at [assarbad/build-asuswrt-merlin](https://github.com/assarbad/build-asuswrt-merlin).
 Please report issues there as well.

 On the landing page (above link) you will find a brief introduction on how to use the script as well as its status.

-This has been tested on Ubuntu 12.04 and 14.04 and is known to work as of 2015-02-02.